-I’ve never been more thankful for technology than I am in 2020.
+I’ve never been more thankful for technology than I am today.
 Our devices and connection to the internet allow us regular communication with our college kids and loved ones around the country.

 Yet, this same technology that connects us to the vast world also has the power to disconnect us in our own homes if we’re not careful.